Kenya 2025 Hilights

 Button

-🦁 What is Lion Tracking in the Maasai Mara?
+Lion Tracking in the Mara

 Lion tracking in the Maasai Mara offers an immersive and profoundly personal way to experience the wild.
 Rather than simply observing from a distance, I have had the opportunity to follow the movements and behaviors of lions alongside an expert safari guide who knows the region’s prides intimately.
 While this wasn’t part of a formal research team, the experience was equally meaningful — especially given my strong connection to Kenya and my appreciation for the Mara’s quieter, rain-washed seasons.
 These intimate, respectful encounters create a deeper understanding of the landscape and the wildlife that depends on it, making the experience truly unforgettable.